jonfk/advent-code-2019/2024/NOTES.md

 when needed.
 Such as when I used a Map<> in a record, I could update it but not an int.
 It is definitely user error here, I could also have read the docs more closely, but the language should be able to indicate that to me better too.
 I ended up using plain classes instead but that showed me again how verbose Java is again.

+# Day 13

+The problem of today was essentially to figure out how many times mA + nB = X where A, B and X are given and we need to find m and n.
+Part 1 was pretty easy to solve iteratively.
+Part 2 ended up needing a different solution since it was essentially the same problem but with much larger numbers.
+Took me a while and I honestly didn't come up with the solution myself.
+I did know that there must be a way to solve it mathematically, but I just don't remember how.
+I used Claude to get the formulas for how to do it.
+It was a bit of linear algebra.

+# Day 14

+Another grid and moving coordinates problem.
+Pretty simple.
+Part 2 was a bit vague, so I consulted the subreddit to understand what exactly I was supposed to expect as the output.

+# Day 15

+Today was another 2d grid simulation problem.
+I still had a few problems with my initial solution.
+I should really be getting better at those now.